umarawais45/CloudAuthentication/README.md

 # CloudAuthentication

-A framework that handles AWS and Firebase Authentication.
-It includes firebase anonymous login and aws federated sign-in.
+A framework that handles AWS(Federated), Firebase, Google and Apple Authentication.

 ## Requirements